Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Developer

 **Explanation:**
-"Business" is incorrect; higher tier than required.
+Business is incorrect; higher tier than required.
-"Free" is incorrect; free tier has limited Trusted Advisor checks.
+Free is incorrect; free tier has limited Trusted Advisor checks.
-"Enterprise" is higher than required.
+Enterprise is higher than required.
-"Developer" is correct.
+Developer is correct.
 Developer support gives limited Trusted Advisor access.

 ---